1Dexter Avenue King Memorial Baptist Church, Montgomery, Alabama

 18Sweet Auburn Historic District, Atlanta, Georgia

-Where African American businesses moved after the Atlanta Race Riot of 1906.
+The sweet Auburn Historic District is where African American businesses moved after the Atlanta Race Riot of 1906.

 19Mount Zion Baptist Church, Albany, Georgia